Fr\'echet barycenters in the Monge-Kantorovich spaces: Fr e chet Frechet barycenters

 \section{\texorpdfstring{Fr{\'e}chet}{Frechet} barycenters}

-As we have obtained in sec.~\ref{sec:MK_space}, the space of probability measures endowed with the transportation topology has some good properties.
+As we have obtained in sec.~\ref{sec:topology}, the space of probability measures endowed with the transportation topology has some good properties.
 In this section the \emph{barycenter} of measures will be defined, i.e.\ some kind of averaging w.r.t.\ the transportation structure of the space.
+It generalizes the construction from~\cite{AguehCarlier2011}, where the 2\nobreakdash{-}Wasserstein space is considered.
+Other related works on barycenters ate~\cite{LeGouicLoubes2015}, where $p$-Wasserstein barycenters are introduced and studied, and~\cite{KimPass2016} devoted to barycenters of measures on Riemannian manifolds.
+Regularized barycenters are also considered in the recent work~\cite{BigotCazellesPapadakis2016}.

-It generalizes the construction from~\cite{A-C}, where the 2\nobreakdash{-}Wasserstein space is considered.
-The barycenter will be shown to be ``upper semicontinuous'' in some sense and statistically consistent.
-Analogous results for measures over~$\rset$ and a convex cost function were proved in~\cite{S-K_1}.
+In the section, the Fr{\'e}chet barycenter will be shown to be ``upper semicontinuous'' in some sense and statistically consistent.
+Analogous results for measures over~$\rset$ and a convex cost function were proved in~\cite{SobolevskiKroshnin2015}.